 - HEALTHY: Blend of bacteria and yeast that boosts nutritional content and creates incredible flavor

-- SMART: With proper care, heirloom starters can be reused indefinitely
+- SMART: With proper care, heirloom starters can be reused indefinitely to leaven baked goods

 - VERSATILE: Make more than just bread!
 Try pancakes, pasta, pizza crust, muffins, cakes and more!